Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 Exfoliation can leave skin looking healthier, brighter, and smoother.
-However, if done improperly, this process can damage your protective barrier.
+However, if done improperly, this process can damage your skin barrier.
 It's important to correctly exfoliate your face based on your skin type so that you can look and feel your best!

 At a Glance

-1. Normal or Combination Skin: You can exfoliate once or twice a week with either a physical or chemical exfoliator.
+Normal or Combination Skin: You can exfoliate once or twice a week with either a physical or chemical exfoliator.

-3. Oily or Acne-Prone Skin: You can safely exfoliate two or three times a week with a chemical exfoliant.
+Oily or Acne-Prone Skin: You can safely exfoliate two or three times a week with a chemical exfoliant.

 Keep reading to learn how to properly exfoliate based on your skin type.